PuruVJ/puruvjdev3/src/blog/styling-react--the-power-of-css-modules.md

 This one is superrrrrr important.
 The TypeScript version your VSCode uses should be the local version(The one installed in your project locally), otherwise this whole song and dance of installing plugins and setting config will be worthless.

-Open a `.ts` or `.tsx` file in VSCode, On bottom left you'll see this little option 👇
+Open a `.ts` or `.tsx` file in VSCode, On bottom right you'll see this little option 👇

 ![TS version in bottom right corner of VSCode](../assets/media/css-modules--typescript-version-photo-1.png)